-Multi-national corporations are full of international decision making teams, e.g., board of directors, executive committee, management groups, project steering committees and task forces.
-Some of them work and some them just do not, but why?
+Multi-national corporations are full of international decision-making teams, e.g., board of directors, executive committee, management groups, project steering committees and task forces.
+Some of them work and some of them do not, but why?
 Is it only due to the people?
-We believe no!
-One executives with extensive international experience says:
+We do not believe so.
+One executive with extensive international experience says:

 It is well-known that global corporations have different corporate decision structures.
-For example, Coca Cola Corporation is well known for its top-down decision making approach where a few people at the top decide how to run the company, e.g., performing rapid changes to its global branding strategy or rolling out improvements to production methods.
-Other companies have a more consensus driven approach, e.g., Philips has received good results and early buy-in using a bottom-up driven decision making approach.
+For example, Coca Cola Corporation is well known for its top-down decision-making approach where a few people at the top decide how to run the company, e.g., performing rapid changes to its global branding strategy or rolling out improvements to production methods.
+Other companies have a more consensus driven approach, e.g., Philips has received good results and early buy-in using a bottom-up driven decision-making approach.

-Combining these insights we get four decisions models, see illustration.
+Combining these insights, we get four decisions models, see illustration.

 1. “The executive club”: This model works best when the corporate culture is top-down driven and when most of the members already have a good intuitive view on what the solution should be.
-Examples of situations where this model can be very effective are: Defining a new organizational structure or setting management compensation schemes in a small top management team.
+Examples of situations where this model can be very effective are: Defining a new organisational structure or setting management compensation schemes in a small top management team.

 2. “The control tower”: This model works best when the corporate culture is top-down driven and when most of the members in the decision group prefer explicit validated facts.
-The decision making process is characterized by quickly gathering an objective decision foundation and then swiftly deciding what to do.
+The decision-making process is characterised by quickly gathering an objective decision foundation and then swiftly deciding what to do.
 Examples of situations where this model can be very effective are: Managing the merger of two companies or overseeing a large restructuring.

 3. “The court room”: This model works best when the corporate culture is bottom-up driven and when most of the members in the decision group prefer a highly factual decision basis.
-Situations where this approach can be impactful are, e.g.: Defining a large operational improvement program where strong execution buy-in is needed or a preparing for a multi country procurement program.
+Situations where this approach can be impactful are, e.g.: Defining a large operational improvement programme where strong execution buy-in is needed or a preparing for a multi country procurement programme.

 4. “The coalition”: This model works best when the corporate culture is bottom-up driven and when most of the members in the decision group have strong subjective views on what the company should do.
 Examples of situations where this approach can be successful are: Defining a model for sharing sales leads in a multi-local business group or defining a knowledge management practices.

-The point is to be conscious about the organization’s natural decision model and try to influence that depending on the type of decision to be made.
+The point is to be conscious about the organisation’s natural decision model and try to influence that depending on the type of decision to be made.
 For each type of decision and each management group there is a right model.
 Using this thinking will make many international management teams more successful in reaching their objectives together.

 About the authors: This article was written by a team of consultants from Oleto Associates, a strategy consulting firm based in Denmark.
 For more information please visit www.oleto.com.